bux-cuddlefish/bux-cuddlefish.github.io/README.md

 ## Submitting a Pull Request

-If you have a branch going with changes that you're ready to have pulled into our master branch (`gh-pages`)
+If you have a branch going with changes that you're ready to have pulled or merged into our master/base branch (`gh-pages`), create a pull request on GitHub comparing your changes with the base branch.
+Let's make the rule that for now you need to have at least one other person review your code before it can be merged into the base and deployed.
+This also applies to any refactoring as well, not only new widgets designs.

 ## Building & Deploying Cuddlefish